-The PPS practitioner completes an initial assessment of the family, using the research-based Family-Based Assessment tool, to determine if they meet criteria for services.
+The PPS practitioner completes an assessment with the family, using the Family-Based Assessment tool, to determine if they meet criteria for services.
 If answers to questions 1-3 below are "yes"; and questions 4-7 are either "yes" or "NA," they are deemed eligible for services.